Face B

 Once the festival is over, it is time for the Cité’s works to travel around Brussels.
 Through exhibitions, screenings and performances, the Cité’s productions are hosted in Brussels institutions such as the Beursschouwburg, the Boghossian-Villa Empain Foundation, the CIVA or the Théâtre National, thus allowing extra-local audiences to discover their history.

-A new project comes to life.
+A new project has been born.

-The story of a little-known place hiding an unsuspected architectural heritage.
+The story of a little-known place,

 Des Blocs Festival